Adroiti/docs-for-code-review-tools/TSLint/one-line.md

 ## Description

+By default this rule checks that:
+- `catch` is on the same line as the closing brace for `try`.
+- `finally` is on the same line as the closing brace for `catch`.
+- `else` is on the same line as the closing brace for `if`.
-Requires the specified tokens to be on the same line as the expression preceding them.
+- an open brace falls on the same line as its preceding expression.
+- preceding whitespace for the specified tokens is present.

 ## Further Reading